 Generic Param Diffing in Unreal with Templated Structs

-.
+In Unreal Engine, it's common to work with USTRUCT-based parameter types like FACCIntParam, FACCFloatParam, etc. These often inherit from a common base like FACCParam.
 But what happens when you want to write generic diffing logic, such as detecting added/removed/changed values in a templated function?

 You might first think of polymorphism: